Enterprises are now turning to low-code app builders to keep up with the internal demand for more mobile apps.

 “For those lightweight B2E apps, organizations can turn to low-code or codeless app development platforms that many vendors now offer.
 These [low-code] platforms are meant for non-developers: IT staff with no coding background and, in some cases, line-of-business employees with no tech backgrounds at all.”

 The article features quotes from John Jackson, Program Vice President for Mobility Research at IDC,, who is very familiar with the space.
 Jackson comments that it is unreasonable for companies to outsource every app and spend up to $350,000 to build and maintain “the perfect app.”
 Low-code app platforms make more sense, according to Jackson, because they are a cost-effective way for companies to quickly build enterprise apps and keep the company innovation moving forward, particularly as the Internet of Things evolves and makes the development process more complex.

 At Alpha Software, we agree with O’Donnell’s assessment.
-Through low-code app development, IT and line-of-business (LOB) users don’t have to be coding experts to build great enterprise apps.
-In fact, since LOB users are the ones tied closest to the business processes needing to go mobile, they can often be the most helpful in creating an app.
-Smart enterprises that bring IT and LOB together through low-code app platforms will find themselves efficiently and cost-effectively building enterprise apps.
+Through low-code app development, IT and business users don’t have to be coding experts to build great enterprise apps.
+In fact, since business users are tied closest to the business processes needing to go mobile, and can offer the most help in crafting business apps.
+Smart enterprises that bring IT and business users together through low-code app builders will find themselves efficiently and cost-effectively building enterprise apps.